-- Finance lease a lease that transfers substantially all of the risks and rewards of ownership of a fixed asset to the lessee; such leases are recognised on the balance sheet by the lessee. - Operating lease a lease other than a finance lease, which is not recognised on the balance sheet by the lessee, but by the lessor.
+- Finance lease a lease that transfers substantially all of the risks and rewards of ownership of a fixed asset to the lessee; such leases are recognised on the balance sheet by the lessee. - Operating lease a lease other than a finance lease.
+Operating leases which are over £10,000 and over 12 months are recognised as right-of-use assets on the balance sheet of the lessee with a corresponding liability.
+Low value and or short term leases are not recognised on the balance sheet.